 Reviewer Lauren Fawley

-In this day and age, you have to look no further than your computer to meet someone new.
-Sites like Omegle and Chatroulette make it easier than ever to connect with strangers across the globe.
-However, there are only a few therapeutic chat websites that allow strangers to connect with people who can listen and help them work through their issues.
+In this day and age, it's easy to meet someone new--all you need is a computer.
+Countless websites can help you connect with strangers across the globe.
+However, there are only a few therapeutic chat websites that allow you to connect with people who can listen and help you work through issues.

 - 7 Cups of Tea

 iPrevail, which is similar to 7 Cups, connects users to trained peer volunteers for basic support.
-Unlike other sites, iPrevail allows minors to connect with volunteers as long as they have a parent or guardian consent. iPrevail couples their chat support with a support community and the option to take a basic health exercise test that provides users with personalized online therapy programs based on Cognitive Behavioral Therapy.
+Unlike other sites, iPrevail allows minors to connect with volunteers as long as they have consent from a parent or guardian.
+In addition to chat support, iPrevail offers a support community and the option to take a basic health exercise test that provides users with personalized online therapy programs based on Cognitive Behavioral Therapy (CBT).

-IMAlive is an online chat resource that is part of the Kristin Brooks Hope Center, a non-profit organization with an emphasis on spreading awareness and educating others about suicide prevention.
-IMAlive consists of trained and certified volunteers who can handle crisis situations that include suicidal ideation, violence-related trauma, and family issues.
+IMAlive is an online chat resource that is part of the Kristin Brooks Hope Center, a nonprofit organization with an emphasis on spreading awareness and providing education about suicide prevention.
+IMAlive consists of trained and certified volunteers who can handle crisis situations, including suicidal ideation, violence-related trauma, and family issues.

 BlahTherapy is a basic chat service that can be best compared to Omegle.
 Listeners on this platform have no training and act instead as a friend who will let you vent.
-For those who have minor issues to discuss, this site should be sufficient.
-For those who may be dealing with heavier issues, it is not recommended that you use this site.
-Instead, you should visit one of the sites mentioned in the previous section.
-BlahTherapy does offer a $25 pay-as-you-go plan for those who do prefer to speak to a licensed therapist.
+For people who want to discuss minor issues, this site should be sufficient.
+For people who may be dealing with heavier issues, another site is recommended, particularly one of the sites mentioned in the previous section.
+However, BlahTherapy does offer a $25 pay-as-you-go plan for individuals who prefer to speak to a licensed therapist.

-MellowTalk is a website founded in 2017 that was "built on the kindness of strangers."
+Founded in 2017, MellowTalk is a website that was "built on the kindness of strangers."
 Like BlahTherapy, MellowTalk is a site that allows a listener and talker to connect with each other.
 This website also features a reward system for talkers and listeners.
-Talkers can give thanks and other rewards to listeners that help improve the community and give the listeners feedback.
-MellowTalk is free but is also not recommended for people who need the assistance of a mental health professional.
+Talkers can give thanks and other rewards to listeners who help improve the community.
+They can also give the listeners feedback.
+MellowTalk is free, but it's not recommended for people who need the assistance of a mental health professional.

-Huddle, unlike many of the other alternatives mentioned on this list, is a free iOS application that allows you to join groups, share videos about personal experiences, and chat with other users in your groups.
-They have a zero tolerance policy for bullying.
+Unlike many of the other options on this list, Huddle is a free iOS application that allows you to join groups, share videos about personal experiences, and chat with other users in your groups.
+(It's worth noting that they have a zero tolerance policy for bullying.)
 Some of the groups that you can join include: